BaFkit/CloudStorage/README.md

-**Now in work:** *finalizing the upload of files to the server, adding control of available memory for clients.*
+**Now in work:** *alteration the upload of files to the server, adding control of available memory for clients.*
 ____

 # CloudStorage